-We are a boutique creative documentary film production team comprising multiple award winners in the fields of television, journalism, film, and art.
-We specialize in creating luscious and compelling documentary-style films that express the passions and philosophies that people and companies have for their work.
+We are a boutique creative documentary film production team and multiple award winners in the fields of television, journalism, film, and art.
+We specialize in creating luscious and compelling documentary-style films that express the passions and philosophies that people have for their work.
 The honest authenticity and visual elegance of our long and short films engage viewers and connect you with your audience.

 Salt and Sugar Productions was founded by David and Barbarella Fokos, partners in every sense of the word, who share a passion for art, travel, food, drink, and storytelling.

 Barbarella is our Mistress of Story.
 Like Rumpelstiltskin, she can take material others might view as dry and dull as straw, and spin it into a golden, captivating narrative.
 As a behind-the-camera interviewer, Barbarella is exceptionally skilled at helping shy subjects feel relaxed and natural.
 Her conversational style of questioning probes ever deeper to get to the heart of each subject’s story.
 To each project, Barbarella brings over a decade’s worth of experience in all facets of media.

 Barbarella is an author, emcee, television host, award-winning columnist, humorist, journalist, and an Emmy Award-winning producer.
 She loves art, travel, drinking, dining, and raccoons.

 She is most known for two things: Art Pulse TV (a 20-episode television program she produced and hosted that appeared weekly on NBC San Diego and COZI TV, and Diary of a Diva (her column, which appeared in the weekly San Diego Reader for 12 years.)
 Barbarella’s book, Diary of a Diva: Behind the Lipstick, was released on the 10th anniversary of her column.